killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 > Hence HDMI alternate mode provides a simultaneous video out and USB 2.0 data transfer facility.
 The USB 3.1 data transfer modes will be only available when video out is not in use, as they need the super-speed pins for these modes.

 Damn, that sounds… bad.
 But let's backtrack a bit.
-What are these abbreviations we saw int he quote earlier?
+What are these abbreviations we just read?

 TMDS
 :	Transition Minimized Differential Signaling